ConnorBurgess/SFHype.Solution/README.md

-# SFMetroHype.Solution
+# SFHype.Solution
 #### Created By: Connor Burgess
 * * *
 <p align="center"><img src="" alt="Sf Finder"
 	title="SF Finder" width="350" height="200"></p>

 ## Description
-SFMetroHype is a RESTful API with full CRUD to track hyped businesses in the San Francisco metro area.
+SFHype is a RESTful API with full CRUD to track hyped businesses in the San Francisco metro area.
 Database is pre-seeded with starting shops and ready to be incorporated with a front end.
-Simple hype system whereby shops gain "hype" according to how user interacts with API (EX: 1 GET request to a shop increases hype rating by .001).
-Hyped businesses are added to a best shop list which are sorted in descending order by hype rating.
-API in C#/.Net/ASP.Net Core MVC and Uses Entity Framework Core ORM to abstract SQL interaction.
+Utilizes simple hype system whereby shops gain "hype" according to how user interacts with API (EX: 1 GET request to a shop increases hype rating by .001).
+Hyped businesses are added to "featured shop" list which are sorted in descending order by hype rating.
+API created using C#/.Net/ASP.Net Core MVC and Uses Entity Framework Core ORM to abstract SQL interaction.
 * * *

 ## Hype system v1